Refugees from socialist countries warn Americans: Don't let it happen here

 “Free speech, and free thoughts and ideas -- that's what makes America great.
 We don't have to agree with each other all the time, but we should be able to have a civil discussion,” she said.

 "I have friends who attended Republican National Convention.
 They got harassed, just walking out.
-Thank goodness, they were not harmed ...
+Thank goodness they were not harmed ...
 But it is scary,” she said.

 On the same night, protesters similarly harassed Sen. Rand Paul and his wife, Kelley Paul, who called it the “most terrifying moment” of her life.